tangowithcode/tango_with_django_2/manuscript/chapter15-rango-exercises.md

 1. Remove the generic *Search* link from the navigation bar.
 This implies that we are decommissioning the global search functionality that we implemented earlier.
 You can also comment out the URL mapping and view for search if you like, too. **Comment out, don't delete** -- you'll be using the code to form the basis of your updated search functionality in subsequent steps!
 2. Take the search form and results template markup from `search.html`, and place it into `category.html` *underneath* the list of pages.
 You'll only want to show the search functionality if the category exists in the database.
-3. Update the search form such that the action refers back to the category URL, rather than the search URL.
+3. Update the search form definition such that the action refers back to the category URL, rather than the search URL.
 4. Update the `show_category()` view to handle a HTTP `POST` request.
 The view must then include any search results in the context dictionary for the template to render.
 Remember that the search query will be provided as part of the `POST` request in field `query`.
 5. Finally, update Rango so that only users who are logged in can view and use the updated search functionality.
 To restrict access within the `category.html` template, we can use something along the lines of the following code snippet.